-Document or flowchart exactly who will do what in terms of looking after the processes involved in managing your website and content creation.
+Create a document (e.g. flowchart) outlining exactly who will do what in terms of looking after the processes involved in managing your website and content creation.

-Focus on documenting which roles should be responsible for the processes involved before assigning names to responsibilities or making people in your organization accountable for managing these.
+Focus on documenting which roles should be responsible for the processes involved before assigning names to responsibilities or making people in your team accountable for managing these.
 This will help you understand how much responsibility and work is involved in each part of the process, explain why you are asking people to take on additional responsibilities, and assist you in planning the allocation of resources accordingly.

 Congratulations!
 You have completed all the steps of the website planning process and can now start looking at options for getting your new site built.

 Hopefully, now you have a better understanding of the web site planning process and how WordPress can help you improve your business online.
 If you need information or assistance with setting up your website or blog, see the other articles we’ve published on this site or contact us.